benshimonz/V1/README.md

 ## No-existance and No-connection

 Sometimes we are looking for things that are not in the graph (e.g. _any person whose first name is Lior, and doesn't own a red vehicle_).
-Such patterns are composed of a left component and a right component.
-The left component (_person whose first name is Lior_) should have assignments, while for any such assignment - the right component shouldn't have any assignment (_a relationship between an assignment of the left component to a red vehicle_).
-Needless to say, the answer to such queries contains only assignments to the left component.
+Such patterns are composed of:

+* A left component that ends with an entity (_any person whose first name is Lior_)
+* A No-existance / a no-connection language element (_"and doesn't"_)
+* A relationship / path (_own)
+* A right component that starts with an entiy (_a red vehicle_)

+An assignment is a multi-set of concrete elements only to the left component.

+In the example above, there are actually two possibilities: (i) there may be no red vehicles at all, or (ii) there may be red vehicles, but none of them is owned by a person whose first name is Lior.

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/BB05.png)

-In the example above, there are actually two possibilities: there may be no red vehicles at all, or there may be red vehicles, but none of them is owned by a person whose first name is Lior.
-Usually it doesn't matter which is the case since any person whose name is Lior is a valid assignment to the pattern.
-This is where a **pink 'X' box** (no-existance) can be used (see the examples below).
-However, in certain situations, we may want to get the valid assignments to left component only if valid assignments to the right component exist, except to the direct relationship between such components.
-In such cases, a **pink '↛' box** (no-connection) can be used. '↛' is usually used before a relationship with an aggregate condition - more on this later.
+Usually it doesn't matter which is the case, since _any person whose name is Lior and doesn't own a red vehicle_ is a valid assignment to the pattern.
+This is where the **no-existance language element (depicted with a pink 'X' box)** can be used.

+An  assignment is valid only if:

+* it satisfies the left component (_a person whose first name is Lior_)
+* There is no assignment that satisfies a query composed of the left component, the relationship, and the right component (There is no _person whose first name is Lior and own's a red vehicle)_

+In certain situations, however, we may want an assignments to be valid only if:

+* it satisfies the left component (_a person whose first name is Lior_)
+* There is an assignment that satisfies the satisfies a query composed only of the right component (there is _a red vehicle_)
+* There is no assignment that satisfies a query composed of the left component, the relationship, and the right component (There is no _person whose first name is Lior and own's a red vehicle)_

+This is where the **no-connection language element (depicted with a pink '↛' box)** can be used.

 - An 'X' may appear just before a relationship or a path
 - An 'X' may not appear just before a relationship or a path with an aggregation